Ivy Meeropol

-Ivy Meeropol (born 1968) is a director and producer of documentaries for film and television, known for Indian Point and Heir to an Execution.
+Ivy Meeropol (born October 13, 1968) is an American director and producer of documentaries for film and television, known for Indian Point and Heir to an Execution.
 She is the daughter of Michael Meeropol and Ann Karus Meeropol and granddaughter of Julius and Ethel Rosenberg, and adoptive granddaughter of Abel Meeropol (pen name: Lewis Allan), author of "Strange Fruit" and "The House I Live In".
-A graduate of Sarah Lawrence College, she served as a legislative aide to Congressman Harry Johnston (D-Florida).
+A graduate of Sarah Lawrence College, she served as a legislative aide to Congressman Harry Johnston.